stephenneale/seng371-group16/as-developers/rd.md

 There are two main account types for the courses section, students and instructors.
 A student account will be able to view and access course content for only courses that they are registered in.
 The homepage consists of a catalogue of courses that the student has registered in.
 The instructors account will only have access to courses that they own and will be able to control what the students have access to with-in their own course.
 They will also have a similar homepage which displays a catalogue of courses which they own.
 This feature is of **high priority**.
 #### 3.1.2 Functional Requirements

-REQ-1-1: Each homepage must only show courses that a student is registered in or an instructor owns
+REQ-1-1: Students' homepages should show exactly the courses that they are registered in, and instructors' homepages should show exactly the courses that they administer

-REQ-1-2: Each course must display the course name, course number and the section that the student belongs to
+REQ-1-2: Each course must display the course name, course number, and the section that the student belongs to

 REQ-1-3: If a course is dropped by a student, they can no longer view that course on their homepage catalogue